AmaanNaseh/portfolio/README.md

 - Terminal Mode for terminal-like preview
 - Voice based navigation to different sections
 - Dedicated multi-lingual virtual assistant for knowing about my profile

+---

+## License

+This project is licensed for **public display only**.
+You may view the code in this repository as part of my portfolio, but **you are not permitted to copy, modify, distribute, or use** any part of it for any purpose.

+See the [LICENSE.md](./LICENSE.md) file for full details.